distbit0/distbit.xyz/_posts/2024-07-20-correlation-vs-causation-in-futarchy.md

 ## Strategy 4: Always Choose Action Randomly

-**Goal:** Prevent the free-option dynamic by causing the probability of the action being taken to be independent of the price of the futarchy market.
+**Goal:** Prevent the convexity referred to in Strategy 2 by causing the probability of the action being taken to be independent of the price of the futarchy market.

 **Problems:**
 1. This strategy makes insights provided from futarchy non-actionable, hence defeating the purpose of futarchy.